 - Age of the Gods: Gods of Storm (RTP 96.14%)

-How can I start to profit from low-risk casino offers?
+How can I start with low-risk casino offers?

 I made over £400 profit from cashback casino sign-ups.
-You can download my free casino sign-up tracker to easily log your progress from Monethalia’s Resources section.
+Download my free casino sign-up tracker to easily log your progress from Monethalia’s Resources section.
 In the process, you also sign-up to my free newsletter from which you can unsubscribe at any time.

 Getting started with low-risk casino cashback offers

-You also need to ensure that you do not get tangled up in sign-up bonus offers.
-If you are offered free spins when signing-up you can accept them.
+Ensure that you do not get tangled up in sign-up bonus offers.
+If you are offered free spins, you can accept them.
 However, decline any casino bonuses.
-These are not safe to use as your deposit may end up in your bonus balance.
-You also should not use any bonus codes, as these may invalidate your cashback.

 You should only ever place a bet to complete an offer.
 Mug spinning or chasing losses is gambling and over time, you WILL lose money.
 If you are concerned about developing a gambling addiction, contact GamCare.